sentinel-official/docs/docs/dvpn-nodes/setup/manual/node-config.md

 If you’re running your node from home, you’ll need to enable port forwarding on your router so others can connect to it.

-Forward **every port** your node uses — the same ports you detected above and opened with UFW.
+Forward **every port** your node uses: the same ports you detected above and opened with UFW.
 Add one rule per port, and if your router lets you pick a protocol, create both a **TCP** and a **UDP** rule for each (exactly like the UFW step), so the rules work for any service type.

 In your router’s WAN settings, add entries like this: